tategotoazarasi/Bannerlord.DynamicTroop/README.md

 - Soldiers are limited to using weapons within their skill level.
 - Broken shields and used ammunition are not collected.
 - Armor receiving fatal or critical hits may not be salvageable.
-- Standard loot system remains unaffected.
+- After defeating an enemy army with an armory, the standard loot system is replaced with the remaining contents of the enemy's armory.

 ## Compatibility and Requirements

 - Should be compatible with mods not introducing new equipment types.
   - Tested and confirmed compatibility with RBM, OSA, DRM, and BannerKings.
   - Tested and found to be incompatible with Dismemberment.
+- Note that there may be bugs related to equipment crafting.
 - Recommended to use the BLSE launcher for optimal performance.
 - Requires Harmony, UIExtenderEx, ButterLib and MCM.